jnk0le/Ring-Buffer/README.md

 }
 ```

+- On cortex-m and similiar architectures, larger buffer sizes will generate larger instructions (execution might be slower due to waitstates or additional necessary instructions)
 - index_t of size less than architecture reg size (size_t) might not be most efficient (arm gcc can still generate `uxth/uxtb` when not necessary)

 ## example